 And, let’s be honest, we’ve all been there where we answer to an email only to read a bit more and find out that things were resolved and your email today will cause more confusion than help.

-Here’s what I suggest instead.
+Here’s what I suggest instead to dealing with email after holiday.
 First, sort all your unread emails by subject line.
 This is helpful because you can quickly glance over and see where each email conversation was left off.
 Most likely you’ll see that many, if not all, of the emails, were already resolved.
 And if they weren’t, you’ll be able to see where things are at.

 Second, schedule a meeting with Samantha, your out of office contact, as soon as possible on your first day back.
 Bring your laptop with you and ask her for a rundown of all that happened while you were away.
 I can’t stress this enough.
 In fact, I would suggest that you pre-book this meeting in both your calendars before you go on vacation so it’s in both your calendars.